Quando Rondo: Los Angeles shooting

-On August 19, 2022, Bowman and his cousin who went by the name Lul Pabb, were attacked in a shooting in Los Angeles.
-Bowman's cousin Lul Pabb was killed in the shooting.

-On October 23, 2024, Lil Durk, Kavon Grant, Deandre Wilson, Keith Jones, David Lindsey, and Asa Houston, all affiliates of Durk's Only the Family record label were arrested and have been indicted on charges including conspiracy to commit murder-for-hire, committing murder-for-hire involving a death, and the use of a machine gun in a violent crime resulting in death, in connection with the August 2022 shooting of Quando Rondo and the death of Lul Pabb.
-The shooting was allegedly revenge for the death of King Von with prosecutors noting that "flights and rental cars for the five men were paid for with a credit card tied to the label".
+On August 19, 2022, Bowman and his cousin Saviay’a 'Lul Pabb' Robinson were shot at in a gas station in Los Angeles, killing Robinson.
+On October 23, 2024, Lil Durk, Kavon Grant, Deandre Wilson, Keith Jones, David Lindsey, and Asa Houston were arrested and have been indicted for conspiracy to commit murder-for-hire, committing murder-for-hire involving a death, and the use of a machine gun in a violent crime resulting in death in connection with the attack on Bowman and the death of Robinson.
+All five defendants were affiliates of Durk's Only the Family record label.
+The shooting was allegedly revenge for the 2020 altercation which resulted in death of King Von, with prosecutors for the case noting that flights and rental cars for the accused which would place them at the shooting were paid for with a credit card tied to the label.

 Personal life

-Bowman is a Muslim.
-He has one daughter.
+Bowman is a Muslim and has one daughter.